 Motor City Brewing Works: Located at 470 W. Canfield, this Microbrewry, since 1994, brews a number of ales, stouts, lagers, beers and porters.
 You can also sample their featured ciders, sodas and wines.
 Their tasting room also features brick oven pizzas.

 Shinola: At 441 W. Canfield is a great Shinola store featuring their beautiful watches, leather goods, journals and bikes.
 This is a hip, successful, growing brand featuring items made in America.
 They created a new Detroit watch factory in a 30,000 sq. ft. warehouse and set up a bike factory in the Canfield location.
 The Shinola Detroit label is getting great press and a large following.
-There is also a Commonwealth Coffee cafe in the store as well.

 In the same block is Jolly Pumpkin Artisan Ales at 441 W. Canfield St., #9.
 This is a pizzeria and brewery that features their line of sour beers, saisons and ales, now in excess of 12, that are produced at the brewery in Dexter MI.
 They also are known for their truffle fries!